 - 2 cloves garlic minced

-Add the sauce ingredients (garlic, brown sugar, ginger, mirin, soy sauce, water) to a small bowl and stir together.
+- Add the sauce ingredients to a small bowl and whisk together.

 - Handy trick: the ginger is much easier to grate if it's frozen.
 I always keep some fresh ginger in the freezer and I use my Microplane grater/zester to easily grate it.